-In this episode of R&G Insights Lab’s podcast series, Culture & Compliance Chronicles, litigation & enforcement attorney Tina Yu continues her discussion with three Ropes & Gray partners and counsel who focus on data, privacy and security across the firm’s enforcement and transactional practices.
-Picking up from a conversation about the role of data and its commoditization, Ed Black, Rohan Massey and Clare Sellars delve into how the regulators in the U.S. and UK are approaching this new world of data, where companies are trying to find their footing in navigating the possibilities stemming from growing data analytics capabilities, but where safe harbors may still be a ways off.
+In this episode of R&G Insights Lab’s podcast series, Culture & Compliance Chronicles, litigation & enforcement attorney Tina Yu continues her discussion with Ropes & Gray partners who focus on data, privacy and security across the firm’s enforcement and transactional practices.
+Picking up from a conversation about the role of data and its commoditization, Ed Black and Rohan Massey delve into how the regulators in the U.S. and UK are approaching this new world of data, where companies are trying to find their footing in navigating the possibilities stemming from growing data analytics capabilities, but where safe harbors may still be a ways off.

 Understanding how accessible technology is to analyzing the data, and whether or not that gives you an unfair advantage – these are new questions, that until the technology got to the stage it has in the last few years, regulators hadn't really had to grapple with.
 Considering whether or not there are potential harms to market integrity, whether or not there's potential barriers to competition as a result of this inequality of access to data or access to analytics tools for data, whether or not the wider use of algorithms could give rise to new types of market abuse or collusive behavior, and I think, interestingly, the regulators also asking what ethical considerations should be taken into account.
 It feels to me like a very open conversation, a very open approach by the regulator, and it will be very interesting seeing where they land on this.
 The call for input closes I think in October 2020 – it's been extended because of COVID.
 But it's going to be a discussion I think on both sides of the pond as to how the regulators approach this new style of use of data that is outside the insider trading person who takes information that they've received in the course of their employment and trades on their own account – that traditional insider analysis is going to change, I think.